cawfree/react-dataflow/README.md

 ## 🔂 Iteration

 It is also possible to iterate across `react-dataflow` diagrams.
-Iterators effectively _suggest_ the most sensible sequence of nodes and wires to step through the diagram:
+Iterators effectively _suggest_ a most sensible sequence of elements and wires to step through in order to satisfy the rules of dataflow.
+For example, the `Classical` sequence type defines a sequence of phased execution which follows the rule that an element on the diagram cannot be executed until all of it's inputs have been satisfied.

 ```javascript
 import { Sequences } from 'react-dataflow';